-In order to qualify for the Inactive status a licensee’s current job duties cannot require a substantial use of accounting, financial, tax or other skills that are relevant, as determined by the VBOA.
-As of January 1, 2020, the previous Active – CPE Exempt status was renamed Inactive status but the requirements remain the same.
+In order to qualify for the Inactive status a licensee’s current job duties cannot require the use of accounting, financial, tax or other skills that are relevant, as determined by the VBOA.
+This does not exclusively apply to those engaged in public accounting as many positions in other industries recognize the significant value of the CPA title.

-If the licensee is not currently providing services, including on a volunteer basis, to the public or to or on behalf of an employer, they may not be required to meet the VBOA’s CPE requirements.
+If the licensee is not currently providing services, including on a volunteer basis, to the public, as a consultant, or to or on behalf of an employer, they may not be required to meet the VBOA’s CPE requirements.

 Please see examples of jobs that generally qualify for the status and some that do not qualify.
 Job titles are not always indicative of approval or denial of status.
 Each application is reviewed on the individual licensee.